Davydov-Yetter cohomology, comonads and Ocneanu rigidity: Introduction

 In Section~\ref{sec:RepresentationCategories}, we consider the special case of finite tensor categories that are representation categories of finite dimensional Hopf algebras.
 In Section~\ref{ssec:CentralH-mod}, we describe the comonad $G$ for the case $F=\id$ and its bar resolution, then in Section~\ref{ssec:G-proj-Hopf} we describe $G$-projective modules in Hopf algebraic terms and relate them to $H^*$ projectiveness, see Corollaries~\ref{cor:DH-G-proj} and~\ref{cor:G-proj-H}.
 In Section~\ref{ssec:forgetful}, we show how to reformulate the Davydov-Yetter cohomology of the forgetful functor as the Davydov-Yetter cohomology of the identity functor with non-trivial coefficients (Theorem~\ref{cor:HochschildasCoefficients}).

-Ocneanu rigidity does not hold for non-semisimple finite tensor categories.
-As we show in this paper, there are examples of finite tensor categories with non-trivial DY cohomology.
+As we briefly discussed above, the Ocneanu rigidity does not hold for non-semisimple finite tensor categories: there are examples of such categories with non-trivial DY cohomology.
 In general, these can hint towards finite deformations and, thus, be an indispensable tool to study continuous families of tensor categories.
 In particular, Section~\ref{ssec:example} is concerned with a family of non-semisimple Hopf algebras over the field $\mathbb{C}$ of complex numbers that generalize Sweedler's four dimensional Hopf algebra: the so-called bosonization of the $k$-dimensional commutative super Lie algebra $\Lambda \mathbb{C}^k$ which is $B_k:=\Lambda \mathbb{C}^k\rtimes \mathbb{C}[\Z_2]$.
 We apply our reformulation of the DY cohomology as the comonad cohomology for the case of $B_k\mathrm{-mod}$ -- the category of finite dimensional modules over $B_k$.
 The only technical part is a construction of a $G$-projective resolution which is $G$-exact, with the final result (see Theorem~\ref{proposition:DYSweedler})